naldridge/Capstone-Project/README.md

 # Fetch-Dev

-The goal of this project was to construct a website for developers.
+The goal of this project was to construct an app for developers.
 Fetch-Dev is geared towards developers of all experience levels.
-The team responsible for Fetch-Dev is comprised of Jr developers who felt it necessary to construct a space where information, wisdom, and ideas could be shared freely.
+The team responsible for Fetch-Dev is comprised of Jr developers who felt it necessary to construct a shared space for developers to exchange ideas and other information.

 Fetch-Dev Features
 - Dashboard: provides user friendly navigation around the website.